Onyekachukwu-Nweke/Alt-School-Sem3-Holiday-Project/README.md

 ## Routing of Domain name

-I created a hosted zone and a record for http://onyekachukwuejiofornweke.me
+I created a hosted zone and a record using AWS service Route 53 for http://onyekachukwuejiofornweke.me

 ![route53](images/r53.png)